Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

 Figure~\ref{fig:para-sequenceeditng} shows the maximum number of sequential edits supported by different methods.
 Except for MemoryLLM, which supports up to 650k updates, most methods only test 1,000 to 5,000 edits.
 We also note that research on sequential unlearning remains sparse and presents an open area for future exploration.
 Figure~\ref{fig:para-modelsize} illustrates the distribution of model sizes used across different methods.
 In both editing and unlearning, non-prompt-based methods are typically applied to medium or small models ($\leq 20\text{B}$).
 In contrast, prompt-based approaches are more commonly evaluated on larger models, likely due to their reliance on stronger instruction-following and in-context learning capabilities.
 Non-prompt methods, on the other hand, often face scalability challenges due to higher computational costs, making them difficult to apply to large models.
 This highlights the need to further investigate how to balance model size with editing or unlearning effectiveness and efficiency.

-\paragraph{Publication Trending.} Figure~\ref{fig:para-publication} presents the publication statistics of selected papers (RCI > 1) in editing, unlearning, and lifelong learning.
-Among these areas, editing methods have attracted the most attention, particularly in the locating-then-editing and additional parameters categories.
-The NLP community has shown a stronger engagement in editing-related topics, whereas ML contributions are more evenly distributed across the three areas.
-Notably, locating-then-editing exhibits the highest variance in RCI, suggesting the presence of several highly influential works.
-Although unlearning methods are less represented, they demonstrate promising impact in categories such as objective and additional parameters, indicating potential for further exploration.
+\paragraph{Publication Trending.} Figure~\ref{fig:para-publication} presents publication statistics of papers with RCI > 1 across editing, unlearning, and lifelong learning.
+Editing has attracted the most attention, especially locating-then-editing and additional-parameter methods.
+NLP venues focus more on editing, while ML work is more evenly distributed across the three areas.
+Locating-then-editing also shows the highest RCI variance, reflecting several highly influential studies.
+Although unlearning is less represented, it demonstrates strong potential in objective- and parameter-based categories.
 Lifelong learning, by contrast, remains relatively underexplored.